 Alternatively, you can use your existing drip emails and messages and simply add a simple image that explains the referral program.
 As long as you are getting it out there, and inviting people to it, people will join.
 It also helps to provide the customer with either a link or a CTA to the referral program landing page or form.
 This way they can easily sign up and start referring friends and family.

-1. Explain the Program – Some of your customers may not know about your referral program.
+Some of your customers may not know about your referral program.
 This is your chance to give them a taste of what it’s all about.
-This tiny bit of information should make them want to click to either find out more information and sign up.
+This tiny bit of information should make them want to click to either find out more information or sign up.

-Sure you can explain the program without mentioning the benefit.
-But, if you are giving your customers an incentive… then don’t be afraid to use it as a way of driving people to sign up.
+If you’re giving your customers an incentive, don’t be afraid to use it as a way of driving them to sign up.
 If customers know the benefits upfront, they may be more willing to participate.

-Maybe you change the name of the program every once in awhile to reflect different holidays or seasons.
-You may drive people to join if they think the program is a limited time thing.
+This can mean changing the name of the program every once in a while to reflect different holidays or seasons.
+You can also drive people to join if they think the program is a limited time thing.

-4. Use Your Headline – This is the perfect way to get people to easily understand why your program rocks.
-If the first thing they see is the headline (see the beginning of article if you need a refresher) then they will know exactly what to expect and what they will earn.
+This is the perfect way to get people to easily understand why your program rocks.
+If the first thing they see is the headline (see the beginning of the article if you need a refresher), they’ll know what to expect and what they’ll earn.

 Social media is all about imagery and grabbing attention.
-It’s not uncommon to see a business advertise their referral program via Facebook or Twitter by adding an image and mentioning the ultimate reason someone should join.
-Not only that but when clicked it takes the customer directly to the landing page where they can read more information and sign up for the program.
+It’s common to see a business advertise their referral program by adding an image, mentioning the ultimate reason someone should join, and adding a link for them to sign up.
+After clicking the link, this takes the customer directly to the landing page where they can read more information and sign up for the program.